-- And the only credits you are claiming are the Child and Dependent Care Credit, the Earned Income Credit, the Credit for the Elderly or Disabled, education credits, the Child Tax Credit, the Additional Child Tax Credit, or the Retirement Savings Contribution Credit.
+- And the only credits you are claiming are the Child and Dependent Care Credit, the Earned Income Credit, the Credit for the Elderly or Disabled, education credits, the Child Tax Credit, the Additional Child Tax Credit (through 2017), or the Retirement Savings Contribution Credit.

 If you're wondering if you need to file with the full standard 1040 form, ask yourself these questions.